Gigaspaces/xap-docs/site/content/xap110/query-sql-function.markdown

 {{%note "Limitations" %}}
 - `parameter` - The SQL function must get exactly one parameter that is a field of a POJO that is written to the Space and a number of unbound parameters that are not properties of a POJO.
-- `LRU` - SQL function are not supported with the LRU strategy.
+- `LRU` - SQL functions are not supported with the `LRU` space caching policy.
 {{%/note%}}